-- LENOWISCO PDC will provide data for Scott County in the form of demographic and socioeconomic data as well as additional land use information as it relates to transportation planning products (short and long range planning needs) - Virginia DOT will continue to utilize Synchro modeling software for the purpose of traffic flow analysis - VDOT will collect and disseminate traffic volume data, as directed by previously established schedules, as well as special needs i.e. new planning studies.
+• LENOWISCO PDC will provide data for Scott County in the form of demographic and socioeconomic data as well as additional land use information as it relates to transportation

+- planning products (short and long range planning needs).
+This is used for periodically modeling the Moccasin Gap traffic flow (current and future) and US.
+23 corridor. - Virginia DOT will continue to utilize Synchro modeling software for the purpose of traffic flow analysis - VDOT will collect and disseminate traffic volume data, as directed by previously established schedules, as well as special needs i.e. new planning studies.
 VDOT obtains traffic counts in Scott County and the Towns of Weber City and Gate City on a three-year cycle.
 Current schedule has these counts scheduled for the 2022 fiscal year.